 The big secret is to start tiny.

-Lavish your love on just a few blagged pots of blagged mint cuttings or spinach seeds or daffodil bulbs and delight in watching them grow.
+Lavish your love on just a few blagged pots of blagged mint cuttings or spinach seeds or daffodil bulbs or even vegetable scraps and delight in watching them grow.
 Small scale it’s fun for the whole family and doesn’t become one of those crazy-parent-projects from which our kids quite rightly run.

-Just one pot of cut-and-come-again spinach – that will grow on a balcony or by a front door – can keep you in free fresh greens for months and one pot of well watered mint will keep you in money saving headache-relieving, stomach easing tea all summer long.
+Just a few pots of quick growing vegetables – that will grow on a balcony or by a front door – can keep you in free fresh greens for months and one pot of well watered mint will keep you in money saving headache-relieving, stomach easing tea all summer long.

 Once you’ve enjoyed your first harvest it will become easier and easier to grow more money saving food.
 To get started check out these tips on growing vegetables for beginners on a budget.